-Chicken fingers — They’re a classic.
+Chicken Tenders (fingers) — They’re a classic.
 Kids love ‘em.
 They’re easy and fun to dip.

-Chicken fingers are a classic choice for Super Bowl and football parties.
-Here’s a way to keep the tradition alive without going overboard on the fat and carbs.
+Here’s a way to keep the sports foodie tradition alive without going overboard on the fat and carbs.

 (Plus, who likes getting all that frying oil all over the stove top and counters?
 This will save you some clean up and offer your guests a healthier snack option.)